Growing Mirlitons: From Garden to Table

-As you can see, the seed sprouts inside the mirliton, so the whole vegetable pear is like a giant seed.
+As you can see in the botanical sketch above, the seed sprouts inside the mirliton—so the whole vegetable pear is like a giant seed.

 The male flowers are on a separate stem than the female flowers.
 The female flowers form the fruit.
 The flowers are pale creamy white and translucent.

-In mild winters and protected areas, the plants will often come back the next spring.
+In mild winters and protected areas, the plants will often come back the following spring.

 Dottie's Stuffed Mirlitons Recipe

-Fill vegetable shells or shallow casserole dish with pulp mixture and sprinkle tops with buttered bread crumbs.
-Bake in 375 degree F oven for 25 minutes.
+- Fill vegetable shells or shallow casserole dish with pulp mixture and sprinkle tops with buttered bread crumbs.
+Bake at 375 degrees F for 25 minutes.
 Serves 8.

-My Own Variation: Add 1/4 cup of grated Parmesan cheese with the parsley and thyme mixture and sprinkle a little Parmesan on top with the buttered breadcrumbs.
+My own variation: Add 1/4 cup of grated Parmesan cheese with the parsley and thyme mixture and sprinkle a little more cheese on top with the buttered breadcrumbs.

 Boiling the Mirlitons